Department of Family Medicine

 Dr. Allen joined the faculty in 2010.
 Prior to this appointment, she was an Instructor at the College of Nursing teaching in the graduate program.
 Cindy was the recipient of the Golden Lamp Award from 2007-2010 and 2010 Palmetto Gold Award.
 Her graduate studies were earned from Case Western Reserve University and Medical University of South Carolina.
 Her areas of professional interest include: pediatrics, preventative care, research and medical education.

-Dr. Scott Bragg earned his PharmD degree from West Virginia University.
+Dr. Scott Bragg completed undergraduate education and earned his PharmD degree from West Virginia University.
 He completed pharmacy residency training in family medicine at UPMC St. Margaret in Pittsburgh, Pennsylvania.
-Dr. Bragg joined the MUSC Department of Family Medicine in 2013 as an assistant professor.
-He practices clinical pharmacy at Trident Medical Center in Charleston, South Carolina where he provides clinical teaching to pharmacy students, medical students, and family medicine residents.
-Dr. Bragg’s professional interests are family medicine, teaching assessment, and global health.
+Dr. Bragg joined the South Carolina College of Pharmacy in 2013 as an assistant professor.
+He practices clinical pharmacy at Trident Medical Center in Charleston, South Carolina where provides clinical teaching to pharmacy students, medical students, and family medicine residents.
+Dr. Bragg's professional interests are family medicine, teaching assessment, and caring for the underserved.

 Dr. Brock joined our department in 1981 and is one of our residency faculty members.
 He was trained in South Africa and spent 15 years in private practice before joining the faculty.
 Dr. Brock has a special interest in the doctor-patient relationship and is involved in Balint group work locally, nationally and internationally and is the past President of the American Balint society.